UNCLASSIFIED (U)

 (5) (U) Filing by Mail: Individuals must file Form I-407 by mail directly to the USCIS Eastern Forms Center.
 Consular sections should refer individuals to the Form I-407 instructions page for additional information on how to file by mail.

 (6) (U) Limited Filing in Person for A and G Applicants: USCIS has delegated authority to consular officers to accept and process Form I-407 only in limited, exceptional circumstances that would require immediate proof of the abandonment of LPR status, such as when individuals are applying for an A or G visa.
 The Visa Office has determined that the only time in person filing should be necessary is for A or G visa applications.
 Since LPRs generally are not permitted to serve as diplomatic agents in the United States, the applicant usually would be required to voluntarily abandon their LPR status or forego the diplomatic assignment in the United States.
 There are limited exceptions.
 See INA 247(b), 8 U.S.C.
 1257(b); 8 CFR 247.
-In these rare cases, it may be beneficial to accept Form I-407 at post to ensure expedited processing, rather than having the individual mail the form to a USCIS office for processing.
+In these rare cases, it may be beneficial to accept Form I-407 to ensure expedited processing, rather than having the individual mail the form to a USCIS office for processing.
 The processing of Form I-407 at consular sections is not an adjudication, and your acceptance and processing the form does not make a formal finding of loss of LPR status through abandonment.
-However, USCIS has determined that post may proceed with visa adjudication once the form has been accepted by a consular officer as the abandonment of status will be back-dated to the submission date once USCIS processes the I-407 and are only extremely rarely denied.
-Other nonimmigrant visa categories do not require proof of abandonment of LPR status, so post should adjudicate those cases without requesting an I-407.
+However, USCIS has determined that you may proceed with visa adjudication once the form has been accepted by a consular officer as the abandonment of status will be back-dated to the submission date once USCIS processes the I-407 and are only extremely rarely denied.
+Other NIV categories do not require proof of abandonment of LPR status, so you should adjudicate those cases without requesting an I-407.

 (8) (U) Interviewing the LPR: In-person Interviews of Form I-407 Applications Should be Rare.
 Individuals submitting Form I-407 in person must be interviewed by an officer only if there is any indication that the individual is not acting voluntarily in recording the abandonment of LPR status.
 The purpose of the interview is to ensure that the individual is acting voluntarily and to dispel any misinformation that may have led the LPR to believe they must submit Form I-407.
 However, if there is no indication that the Form I-407 is being submitted involuntarily, either on the statement on Form I-407, or in any statement made to consular staff who accepts the form at the intake window, an interview is not required; and